A Complete Guide to Optimise Your eCommerce Shipping Price in 2023

 It is now obvious that providing free delivery is not just a necessary price strategy, but also a preferred one.

-Now let’s look at 4 ways to incorporate free shipping for your orders.
+Now let’s look at 4 ways to incorporate free shipping for your orders

-Since many customers are driven to buy by the chance to get free delivery, this tactic is used to encourage them to do so.
+Since many customers are driven to buy by the chance to get a free delivery, this tactic is used to encourage them to do so.
 Retailers may use this tactic to set themselves apart from competitors and win over more loyal customers.

 For small products with a higher profit margin, you can add the shipping cost to the product price as the customers wouldn’t mind paying for the product if they are offered free shipping.